tsgates/arch-wiki-markdown/wiki/FreeNX.md

 This problem can be solved by running a login manager- The problem is that X11 is not started, and it appears that "startx" or similar do not work from the freenx client.
-Follow these instructions to setup a login manager and load it at startup: Display Manager
+Follow these instructions to setup a login manager and load it at startup: Display manager

 Blind: If this does not resolve your issues, be aware that freenx and bash_completion do not play well together.
 I only got things to work after removing bash_completion from the .bashrc.

-> GDM/XDM Session Menu Error with non-KDE or Gnome Desktop Managers (more common with non-Arch Linux users)
+> GDM/XDM Session Menu Error with non-KDE or GNOME Desktop Managers (more common with non-Arch Linux users)

 Problem: A session menu comes up talking about "chooseSessionListWidget."
 A window manager never loads.

-Fix :

-Double check to see if ~/.xinitrc is executable.
+Double check to see if .xinitrc is executable:

-     ls -la ~/ | grep .xinitrc
+    stat -c "%A" ~/.xinitrc

-If the file is not executable, simply
+If the file is not executable, simply:

      chmod +x ~/.xinitrc

-Keep in mind this command should be executed along with pertinent instructions on this page about "Setting up non-KDE or Gnome desktop managers"
+Keep in mind this command should be executed along with pertinent instructions on this page about setting up non-KDE or GNOME desktop managers.

 > Cannot connect because command sessreg not found

-If you get the following error while connecting
+If you get the following error while connecting:

      /usr/bin/nxserver: line 941: sessreg: command not found NX> 280 Exiting on signal: 15